Maternal and Child Health Promoter

 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

 Qualified candidates will have an expressed interest in working in the health sector and one or more of the following criteria:

 • Bachelor of Arts/Bachelor of Science degree in any field

 Competitive candidates will have one or more of the following:

-• Experience in adult health education and behavior change training.
+• Experience in adult health education and behavior change promotion.

 • Experience working with adults with low literacy levels.

 • Experience in teaching or training facilitation.